Graviano family: History

 In 1990 the brothers Giuseppe and Filippo Graviano became heads of the Brancaccio-Ciaculli district, replacing the boss Giuseppe Lucchese who was in prison.
 After the arrest of the mafia boss Totò Riina, in January 1993, the remaining bosses, including Giuseppe Graviano, Matteo Messina Denaro, Giuseppe Barranca, Bernardo Provenzano, Francesco Giuliano, Cosimo Lo Nigro, Francesco Tagliavia, Giovanni Brusca, Leoluca Bagarella, Antonino Gioè and Gioacchino La Barbera met in the town of Santa Flavia on the outskirts of Bagheria.
 A massacre strategy against the state was put in place.
 This strategy involved a series of bomb attacks in 1993 in via dei Georgofili in Florence, in Via Palestro in Milan, in Piazza San Giovanni and in via San Teodoro in Rome.
 The Gravianos were identified as being responsible for selecting the men who would carry out the attacks.
 Both were given a life sentence.

 Filippo and Giuseppe Graviano

 Filippo and Giuseppe are the most well known members of the Graviano family, and the term "Graviano brothers" usually refers to the two of them.
-They are known also to be the instigators of the attempt to kill the priest Pino Puglisi, and they are considered responsible of the murders of Giovanni Falcone and Paolo Borsellino.
+They are currently life sentenced to be the instigators of the priest Pino Puglisi's killing, and also for the Giovanni Falcone and Paolo Borsellino's massacres.